adamlilith/fasterRaster/README.md

 ## An example ##

 Let's get started!
 We'll do a simple operation in which we calculate the distance to rivers (represented by a spatial lines vector object) and burn the distance values into a raster.
 To do this, we'll be using maps representing the middle of the eastern coast of Madagascar.
-We will also use the \code{terra} and \code{sf} packages for raster and spatial vector support, respectively (**fasterRaster** also works with `terra`'s `SpatVector` class, and in fact "prefers" it).
+We will also use the `terra` and `sf` packages for raster and spatial vector support, respectively (**fasterRaster** also works with `terra`'s `SpatVector` class, and in fact "prefers" it).

 `library(fasterRaster)`
 `library(terra)`